multimedia

 RESIDUUM: suite for cello & trash

-"No death for the digital native.
+No death for the digital native.
 Every impulse is floating on forever.
 The plastic has made a home in our blood, in our stool, in our water, in our children.
 So taking refuge in the dirty beaches becomes an act of resistance.
 Like having Christmas in the desert.
 Biaxially-oriented polyethylene terephthalate for the Midwestern winter.
 Another January summertime capsule.
 A cheap code.
 A life hack.

 Reduce, reuse, remember.
 A hierarchy of waste.
 What you can't forget is that you can't forget; we are always taking it all with us and leaving all of it behind.
 Particle exposure therapy for a half-life of millennia.
 Every ounce of thirst is a single-use daydream.
 A problem for the future.
 A present from the past.
 To be united in isolation is not really a comfort.
 This is what happens when you take without giving.
-The plastic built a nest inside our organs and a summit in our oceans and a city in our conscience."
+The plastic built a nest inside our organs and a summit in our oceans and a city in our conscience.

 The process...

-First I collected the materials necessary to build the sculptures/costumes through building life long connections with people organizing and saving bottles, cans, scrap metal, and other reusables on the streets of New York.
+First I collected the materials necessary to make the sculptures/costumes through building life long connections with people organizing and saving bottles, cans, scrap metal, and other reusables on the streets of New York.
 With little to no budget, I traded money for their bags of plastic and aluminum to build the structures Katinka interacts with in this piece.

 After building a cape of over 400 cans and a nest of 200+ plastic bottles, our team schlepped to Far Rockaway.
 We were able to shoot the whole film in one day and I edited a rough cut in a week.
 The next challenge was creating the soundscore as we failed to capture any audio due to extreme wind issues day of the shoot.